rua109/create-react-app/packages/create-react-native-lib/templates/common/docs/Integration.md

-## Steps to import this library into another library package
+## Integration steps

-To use this library in another react native package, simply add it to its peer dependency and dev dependency.
+### `react-native` and `react-native-web`

-## Steps to import this library into a web package
+> This section applies to only web projects

 Note that this libraries are currently only supported on packages using the `babel` transpiler.
 There is no support for `swc`

-To import this library into a web package using React18; first install the following dependencies -
+To import this library into a web project using React18; first install the following dependencies -

 ```
 npm i react-native react-native-web